Choose the right LED bulb for your light fixture

 I headed to Home Depot to check out my options and get some advice on replacing the bulbs in my basic kitchen fixture.

-Starting October 6, 2017, go to powersmart.ca for savings on LEDs, smart plugs, appliances & more.
+Starting April 6, 2018, go to powersmart.ca for savings on LEDs, ENERGY STAR fixtures, smart plugs & more.

 Basic LED bulbs offer same light but use a fraction of the energy